fplll/fpylll/README.rst

 Implementation Stuff
 --------------------

 - We copied a decent bit of code over from Sage, mostly from it’s fpLLL interface.
-But We also imported Sage’s excellent interrupt handling routines.

 - We had to make some minor changes to some C++ files, essentially inlining more functions.
 The trouble with templated C++ is that the compiler seem not to like to instantiate small-ish functions which are called only once, even if they are not inlined.
 Hence, those symbols were missing and I had to work around that.